RawanAk/learning-library/data-management-library/mysql/heatwave-analytics/infrastructure/infrastructure.md

 ### Objectives

 -	Create a Virtual Cloud Network and allow traffic through MySQL Database Service port
--	Create a bastion host compute instance
+-	Create a Bastion Host compute instance
--	Connect to the bastion host, install MySQL Shell and download the workshop dataset
+-	Connect to the Bastion Host, install MySQL Shell and download the workshop Dataset
 - Create an Oracle Analytics Cloud instance
 - Create an Instance of MySQL in the Cloud